project-trident/trident-website/hugo-site/content/download/_index.md

 {{< download2 "https://raw.githubusercontent.com/project-trident/trident-website/master/hugo-site/static/iso-manifests/" "Void Linux" >}}

+## Version Note
+This ISO is a dynamic netinstall image.
+It requires an internet connection before the installation can be started, but it always installs an up-to-date version of Project Trident using the latest official packages from Void Linux.

 ### Security Updates
 Package updates are available daily from Void Linux.
 These include security updates, kernel updates, and application updates on a frequent basis.